ARC New & Returning Students

 Orientation gives you important information to help you succeed at American River College.
 All new students must complete orientation on-line or in person.

 You can start on-line orientation 24 hours after you get your student ID number.
-After you finish orientation, we will email you a certificate of completion.
-Save or print this certificate for your records.
+To complete orientation, log into Canvas and find the tile for Los Rios on-line Orientation.

 Don’t have a computer or need help?